samaxes

 By adding Java to their App Engine, Google has opened the door for a whole slew of languages that have been implemented on the JVM, now including PHP via Quercus.

-I must admit that I was very pleasantly surprised by how effortless it was.
+I must admit that I was pleasantly surprised by how effortless it was.
 OK, it’s a very rudimentary PHP application, the only PHP code used was to run the examples described on the code blocks and do some includes; nevertheless I didn’t feel the need to change a single line of code.

 Also, deploying a Java application to GAE is simpler than a Python one.
 Not only because you have a very handy Eclipse plugin, but you will also find configuring the file appengine-web.xml a lot easier when compared to app.yaml.